 Another thing about customer success managers is that they are proactive, which means that they work hard to solve issues and problems before they arise.

-Since they are involved in multiple phases of the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer…, they can see what customer problems are most common, which problems affect multiple clients, and then collaborate with project managers to solve those problems to keep clients happy.
+Since they are involved in multiple phases of the customer journey, they can see what customer problems are most common, which problems affect multiple clients, and then collaborate with project managers to solve those problems to keep clients happy.

 “Have you ever gone out to eat and were overwhelmed by the menu?
 And what you really want is someone to help you decide?
 That’s how I view [Customer] Success.
 [We] look at the picture in its entirety; what will provide immediate gratification as well as long-term stability.
 Success members accompany the customer on their journey and stick around for the entire lifecycle.”Delores Cooper, Customer Success Associate at Zendesk. “